List of Kentucky supplemental roads and rural secondary highways (400–499): KY 482

 Kentucky Route 482 is a 8.368 mi rural secondary highway in southern Allen County.
 The highway begins at KY 100 (Franklin Road) west of Alonzo.
 KY 482 heads south along Calvert Road and then southeast along Pleasant Ridge Church Road, which crosses the Middle Fork of Drakes Creek.
 At Fleet, the highway turns northeast onto Fleet Road.
 At Old Highway 31E, which heads south as KY 3521 through Adolphus to the Tennessee state line, KY 482 turns onto the old road and follows it and Little Trammel Creek north to the route's eastern terminus at US 31E and US 231 (New Gallatin Road).

+History

+KY 482 was formed in 1964, replacing part of US 31E, which was rerouted.

+The original KY 482 ran from KY 93 in Newbern to US 62/US 641 near Lake City; this became part of KY 453 (which had its old route southwest replaced by US 641 in 1957).

 KY 483

 Kentucky Route 483 is a 3.085 mi supplemental road in eastern Graves County.
 The highway begins at KY 131 at Westplains.
 KY 483 heads east and meets the northern end of KY 427 just west of a branch of Dry Creek, a tributary of Clarks River.
 The highway crosses Trace Creek before reaching its eastern terminus at KY 301 at Clear Springs.